loopwerk/loopwerk.io/content/articles/2025-06-11-alpine-ajax-django.md

 # Beyond htmx: building modern Django apps with Alpine AJAX

-I’ve recently been rethinking how I build web applications.
+I've recently been rethinking how I build web applications.
 For the past few years my default has been a Django backend serving a JSON API to a frontend built with SvelteKit.
 And I am not alone; many (if not most) sites now use a complex JavaScript frontend and a JSON API.
 This pattern, the Single-Page Application (SPA), brought us amazing user experiences, but it also brought a mountain of complexity: state management, API versioning, client-side routing, duplicate form validation, build tools, and the endless churn of the JavaScript ecosystem.

 And then I came across htmx, which promises to enhance HTML to the point where your old-fashioned Multi-Page Application (MPA) feels modern, without having to write a single line of JavaScript.
 We can have the smooth, modern UX of a SPA but with the simplicity and robustness of traditional, server-rendered Django applications.